Catholic Church in the United States: Institutions

-Universities and colleges
+By the mid-19th century, Catholics built a parochial school system, due to fears of students losing their faith as Protestant teachers and students were in public schools, using low-paid sisters as teachers.
+Protestants had strong opposition to any public funding of parochial schools.
+Piety, orthodoxy, and strict disciplines were top priorities, not knowledge of subject matter itself; there was no effort to provide joint teacher training programs, due to indifference from bishops.
+However, by the latter half of the 20th century, Catholic schools began to perform better than public schools; in 2024, the National Catholic Educational Association reported that 99% of students in 1,174 Catholic secondary schools graduated on time, as well as 85% of them went on to four-year colleges.

-According to the Association of Catholic Colleges and Universities in 2011, there are approximately 230 Catholic universities and colleges in the United States with nearly 1 million students and some 65,000 professors.
-In 2016, the number of tertiary schools fell to 227, while the number of students also fell to 798,006.
-The national university of the church, founded by the nation's bishops in 1887, is The Catholic University of America in Washington, D.C.
-The first Catholic college/university of higher learning established in the United States is Georgetown University, founded in 1789.
-The richest U.S. Catholic university is the University of Notre Dame (founded in 1842) with an endowment of over 20 billion in 2022.
-In the 2025 edition of U.S. News & World Report rankings, 9 of the top 100 national universities and 6 of the top national liberal arts colleges in the US were Catholic.
+In 2011, there were approximately 230 Catholic universities and colleges in the United States with one million students and 65,000 professors.
+In 2016, it fell to 227, with students falling to 798,006.
+The national Church university is the Catholic University of America, while the first Catholic college ever established is Georgetown University.
+The richest university is the University of Notre Dame.
+In the 2027 edition of U.S. News & World Report rankings, 11 of the top 100 national universities and 7 of the top national liberal arts colleges in the US were Catholic.

-Seminaries

-According to the 2016 Official Catholic Directory, as of 2016 there were 243 seminaries with 4,785 students in the United States; 3,629 diocesan seminarians and 1,456 religious seminarians.
-By the official 2017 statistics, there are 5,050 seminarians (3,694 diocesan and 1,356 religious) in the United States.
-In addition, the American Catholic bishops oversee the Pontifical North American College for American seminarians and priests studying at one of the Pontifical Universities in Rome.
+According to the 2016 Official Catholic Directory, there were 243 seminaries with 4,785 students in the United States, which included 3,629 diocesan seminarians and 1,456 religious seminarians.
+By 2017, there were 5,050 seminarians, including 3,694 diocesan and 1,356 religious members.
+In addition, the American Catholic bishops oversaw the Pontifical North American College for American seminarians and priests that studied at one of the Pontifical Universities in Rome.

-Healthcare system

-In 2002, Catholic health care system, overseeing 625 hospitals with a combined revenue of 30 billion dollars, was the nation's largest group of nonprofit systems.
-In 2008, the cost of running these hospitals had risen to $84.6 billion, including the $5.7 billion they donate.
-According to the Catholic Health Association of the United States, 60 health care systems, on average, admit one in six patients nationwide each year.
-According to Merger Watch (2018), Catholic facilities make up about 10% of all "sole community providers" in the US (49 out of 514).
-In some states, the percentage is much greater: in Wisconsin and South Dakota, for example, "Catholic hospitals account for at least 50% of sole community providers."
+In 2002, the Catholic health care system oversaw 625 hospitals with a revenue of 30 billion dollars, which became the nation's largest group of nonprofit systems.
+In 2008, the cost of running these hospitals had risen to $84.6 billion, including $5.7 billion in donations.
+According to the Catholic Health Association of the United States, their 60 health care systems, on average, admitted one in six patients nationwide each year.
+According to Merger Watch in 2018, Catholic facilities made up about 10% of all sole community providers.
+In some states, Catholic hospitals accounted for at least 50% of sole community providers.

-Catholic Charities

-Catholic Charities is active as the largest voluntary social service networks in the United States.
-In 2009, it welcomed in New Jersey the 50,000th refugee to come to the United States from Burma.
-Likewise, the US Bishops' Migration and Refugee Services has resettled 14,846 refugees from Burma since 2006.
-In 2010 Catholic Charities USA was one of only four charities among the top 400 charitable organizations to witness an increase in donations in 2009, according to a survey conducted by The Chronicle of Philanthropy.
+Catholic Charities is one of the largest voluntary social service networks in the United States.
+In 2010, it was one of only four charities among the top 400 charitable organizations to witness donation increases, according to a survey conducted by The Chronicle of Philanthropy.

 Demographics

-A map showing plurality religious denominations by state as of 2014, according to the Pew Research Center.
-Catholics made up a plurality of the population in four of the nation's 50 states: Massachusetts, New Jersey, New York, and Rhode Island.
+A map showing plurality religious denominations by state as of 2024 to 2025, according to the Pew Research Center.
+Catholics made up a plurality of the population in five of the nation's 50 states: Massachusetts, New Jersey, New York, Connecticut, and Rhode Island.